 Our lawyers find it difficult to make blanket generalizations about how reasonable USAA is for settlement purposes.
 Some insurance companies you can expect to be fair; others you know will not be fair.
 USAA is a different animal.
 It is hard to predict in an individual case whether it will be reasonable because, in spite of its reliance on computer-based case evaluation software, values of claims seem to vary more widely by adjuster than most insurance companies.

 USAA is more willing than some of the major insurance companies to dramatically increase their offers after a lawsuit has been filed.
 USAA is not the only insurance company that does this.
 But with this insurance company, if you don’t settle the case right after the lawsuit is filed, you are probably less likely to settle the case – if it settles at all – until the settlement conference right before trial.

-This is not the only theory as to why the value of cases often progress after a lawsuit is filed.
-The value of all accident insurance claims increase as a trial date gets closer because insurance companies take a more critical look at their defense of the case.
+This is not the only reason why case value increases after a lawsuit is filed.
+The value of all accident insurance claims increase as a trial date gets closer because insurers take a more critical look at their defense of the case.
 They see the real quality of the accident victim’s injury claim.
-More times than our lawyers can count an insurance company stipulates to liability before trial after spending over a year denying the claim was their driver’s fault.
+More times than our lawyers can count, insurance companies will stipulate to liability before trial after spending over a year denying the claim was their driver’s fault.